palladius/clouddeploy-platinum-path/README.md

 ### Scripts from 1 to 16

-0. `00-init.sh`.
+0. `00-init.sh`. **Initialization**
   This scripts parses the ENV vars in env.sh and sets your GCLOUD, SKAFFOLD and GKE environment for success.
 If you leave this project, do something else with gcloud or GKE and come back to it tomorrow, its always safe to execute it once or even twice.

     🐧ricc@derek:~/clouddeploy-platinum-path$ ./00-init.sh

-1. Setting up GKE clusters (`./01-set-up-GKE-clusters.sh`).
+1. (`./01-set-up-GKE-clusters.sh`).  **Setting up GKE clusters**
   This script sets up 3 autopilot clusters:

 * cicd-noauto-canary.
 It will contain canary workloads (pre-prod)
 * cicd-noauto-prod.
 It will contain production workloads.